tmcfarlin412/tmcfarlin412.github.io/_posts/2018-10-12-google-api-promises.md

 ## Example case

 Consider this scenario.
 You are making the Chrome Extension "Name update" which updates all files in one of your Google Drive folders to have the same filename.
-The Google Drive API facilitates the updating of file names with an "update" endpoint.
+The Google Drive API facilitates the updating of file names with their <a href="https://developers.google.com/drive/api/v3/reference/files/update" target="_blank">update</a> endpoint.
 One request must be made for each file that needs to be updated.
-You write the following code, but requests fail due to quota limit errors. "fetch" is a function available to Chrome Extensions and Chrome Apps that helps to interact with Google APIs.
-The function "updateNamesInFolder" runs to update the names in a folder.
+You write the following code, but requests fail due to quota limit errors. `fetch` is a function available to Chrome Extensions and Chrome Apps that helps to interact with Google APIs.
+The function `updateNamesInFolder` runs to update the names in a folder.

 ```
 function updateNamesInFolder(folderId, name) {